Fitness to practise (FTP) procedures

 Triage

-An initial triage is carried out to consider whether a complaint or enquiry raises a question about a doctor's fitness to practise.
+An initial triage is carried out to consider whether a complaint or enquiry should be investigated.

-Those not relating to fitness to practise are closed immediately - for example, cases about late appointments or disagreements about content of medical reports.
+Concerns not relating to fitness to practise are closed immediately - for example, complaints about late appointments or disagreements about content of medical reports.
+The doctor is not informed about those closed cases.

 Provisional enquiries